 We began nearly 19 years ago under the leadership of Mrs. Janet MacGregor who was a Church elder and saw a need for a Craft Group within the Church and she was an enthusiastic and talented crafter.
 Over the years the Craft Group has been a considerable contributor to the Christmas Market and Mini-Market and other Church events.
 The members of this group have varied interests: knitting, sewing, crochet, patchwork, felt crafts, etc. and meetings each Monday are full of fun and fellowship.
 The ladies meet in the Session House each Monday from 2 - 4 p.m.
 (September to June) and members come from St. Mungo`s Parish Church and other churches in the town.
 In recent years the ladies, (along with members of the congregation and friends), have produced garments for the "Fish 'n Chips" babies in Africa, handknitted hats and cardigans for the Neo-natal Unit at FVRH, Prayer shawls for local Homes for Elderly, and handknitted blankets for Blythswood Charity.
 They accept the challenges and produce the knitwear which is very much appreciated by those who receive it.
 Your work is very much appreciated.
-The Craft Group will resume after the holidays on Monday, 9th October, 2017.
+The Craft Group will stop for the holiday period after Monday 27th November.
 Happy Crafting!
 New members will be most welcome.
 Mondays need never be boring again - do come along and join in the friendship of the Craft Group.
 Crafters` hands are never idle.

 The Guild has a long tradition of service to the Church and National Guild with many (National) Projects at home and overseas been hugely supported over the years.
 Within the Church family The Guild has been to the forefront of events and fundraisers as well as fun and fellowship.
 "The Guild is a movement within the Church of Scotland, which invites and encourages both women AND MEN to commit their lives to Jesus Christ and enables them to express their faith in worship, prayer and action".
 There are themes and discussion topics which we incorporate into our syllabus and we always include speakers and support two of the six national projects in our syllabus each session.
 Please don't say "I'm not old enough to join Guild" - do come along and join the fun and fellowship of The Guild and see for yourself, make new friends and learn more about the work of this wonderful organisation.
 If something has been popular for over 125 years it must be doing something right!
 The Guild resumes for the autumn session on the 10th October.